 - Semi-Cooperative – If everyone gets too selfish in their gameplay (trying to get certain cards from the game board), and they leave Jack alone on the path, he will go insane and everyone will lose.

 - Game Board – I wish the game had a big game-board like Clank! or Ticket to Ride.
-The game board is more like a Deck Board.
-It is not where character movement takes place.
-I wish there was giant game board that worked as both the Deck Board and the Racing Board.
 I understand that using hexagon shaped tiles allow gamers to change how the game is played each time, but I’m not a fan.
 I feel like an opportunity was missed to make a beautiful folding game board.
 I would love to see a folding 20″ x 20″ gameboard with all three game stages already laid out for you.
 It would have been a great place for even more awesome Samurai Jack artwork, and would have removed the tediousness of laying out a track 3 times each game.

 - Too Random – Aku’s movements throw a wacky curveball into the game.
 He can ruin your plans by landing on your hex tile, or by getting to the villain card first and taking away one of your battle options.
 I guess that’s what villains do.

-- Simple Deck Building – The battle cards are simply leafs, axes and paws.
+- Simple Deck Building – The battle cards are simply leaves, axes and paws.
 There’s no cool Deck Building mechanic cards like you see in other Deck Building Games.

 - You might not get to Battle Villains – If Aku gets to the end of the track first, he occupies the lowest scoring Honor Point Space on the Villain Card.
 If you are the last person to reach the end of the track, you will not get a chance to fight the villain.
 And you earn a big fat zero honor against the villain.

-- Rulebook – I had the rulebook as a Pro Too.
+- Rulebook – I had the rulebook list as a Pro Too.
 The one con is that the rulebook folds out to be 3 feet wide.
 Try doing that at a small gaming table while looking up a rule.
-It’s like trying to read an ancient scroll.
+It is kind of like trying to read an ancient scroll.
 I wish it had been a normal 8-page rule booklet with staples at the crease.

 The first time I played this game I was a bit disappointed.
 I didn’t get to fight the villain 2 out of 3 times, and I lost big time.
 I played the game too much like a deck-builder, and not enough like a racing game.
 I realized this was my fault, and changed my strategy the next time we played.
 This game is all about balance.
 You have to know: when to keep up with Jack; when to go for certain Support cards, and when to race to the Villains.
 The game grew on me with more play-throughs.

 I feel this game is a great introductory game for getting new gamers and kids into board games, especially if they are Samurai Jack fans.
 The artwork is light and whimsical, and it’s super easy to teach.
-It doesn’t take too long to play either.
+The game doesn’t take too long to play either.

 If you are a Samurai Jack fan, this game might really appeal to you.
 As I said before, the Cover of the Box looks awesome, and the game will look great sitting on a collector’s shelf.
 The artwork and figures are great, and game play offers enough choices to make you use your brain.
 This gameplay might be too easy for gamers looking for a deeper strategy though.